unknownliviu/Full-Stack-Engineer-Ruby/README.md

     - you develop in a scalable manner.

 - Deliverables
-    - The forked version of this repo;
+    - The forked version of this repo.